FolkComputer/folk/README.md

 ~/folk-printed-programs/SOMETHING.pdf` (you have to print the PDF and not the PS for it to work, probably)

+### Projector-camera calibration

+1. Print 4 AprilTags.

+1. On the tabletop, suspend the system with `sudo systemctl stop folk` and run `tclsh8.6 pi/Camera.tcl` and position your camera to cover your table.

+1. Place the 4 AprilTags around your table.
+On the tabletop, run `tclsh8.6 calibrate.tcl`.
+Wait.

+1. You should see red triangles projected on each of your 4 tags.
+Then you're done!
+Run Folk!
+If not, rerun calibration until you do see a red triangle on each tag.

 ### Potentially useful

 Potentially useful: `v4l-utils`, `gdb`, `streamer`, `cec-utils`,